GreekGirlXO/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 ## Get social

 A collaboration platform is inherently a social platform.
-Let your creative side be free, and add some fun into your workplace.
+Let your creative side be free and add some fun into your workplace.

-* All of them - Send jokes, give kudos, get some memes, toss out some emoji's or whatever else strikes your fancy.
+* All of them - Send jokes, give kudos, get some memes, toss out some emojis, or whatever else strikes your fancy.

 ## Anything you can do in a Single Page App (SPA)